wombleton/gitlaw-nz/acts/P/Public Bodies Contracts Act 1959.md

 *   Schedule 1 Part 2 Natural Gas Corporation of New Zealand: inserted, on 15 November 1967, by section 27(2) of the Natural Gas Corporation Act 1967 (1967 No 41).
 *   Schedule 1 Part 2 New Zealand Artificial Limb Board: inserted, on 1 April 1990, by [section 50][61] of the Social Welfare (Transitional Provisions) Act 1990 (1990 No 26).
 *   Schedule 1 Part 2 New Zealand Artificial Limb Service: amended, on 5 December 2013, by [section 14][62] of the Social Welfare (Transitional Provisions) Amendment Act 2013 (2013 No 132).
+*   Schedule 1 Part 2 New Zealand Artificial Limb Service: amended, on 5 December 2013, by [section 28][63] of the Social Welfare (Transitional Provisions) Amendment Act 2013 (2013 No 132).
 *   Schedule 1 Part 2 New Zealand Broadcasting Authority: inserted, on 25 November 1968, by section 43(2) of the Broadcasting Authority Act 1968 (1968 No 33).
-*   Schedule 1 Part 2 New Zealand Council for Educational Research: inserted, on 1 January 1973, by [section 34(1)][63] of the New Zealand Council for Educational Research Act 1972 (1972 No 35).
+*   Schedule 1 Part 2 New Zealand Council for Educational Research: inserted, on 1 January 1973, by [section 34(1)][64] of the New Zealand Council for Educational Research Act 1972 (1972 No 35).
-*   Schedule 1 Part 2 New Zealand Council for Postgraduate Medical Education: repealed, on 19 March 1990, by [section 4(c)][64] of the New Zealand Council for Postgraduate Medical Education Act Repeal Act 1990 (1990 No 10).
+*   Schedule 1 Part 2 New Zealand Council for Postgraduate Medical Education: repealed, on 19 March 1990, by [section 4(c)][65] of the New Zealand Council for Postgraduate Medical Education Act Repeal Act 1990 (1990 No 10).
-*   Schedule 1 Part 2 New Zealand Council for Recreation and Sport: repealed, on 1 April 1987, by [section 40(1)(b)][65] of the Sport, Fitness, and Leisure Act 1987 (1987 No 13).
+*   Schedule 1 Part 2 New Zealand Council for Recreation and Sport: repealed, on 1 April 1987, by [section 40(1)(b)][66] of the Sport, Fitness, and Leisure Act 1987 (1987 No 13).
-*   Schedule 1 Part 2 New Zealand Film Commission: inserted, on 13 November 1978, by [section 35][66] of the New Zealand Film Commission Act 1978 (1978 No 61).
+*   Schedule 1 Part 2 New Zealand Film Commission: inserted, on 13 November 1978, by [section 35][67] of the New Zealand Film Commission Act 1978 (1978 No 61).
-*   Schedule 1 Part 2 New Zealand Horticulture Export Authority: inserted, on 16 July 1987, by [section 64(2)][67] of the New Zealand Horticulture Export Authority Act 1987 (1987 No 93).
+*   Schedule 1 Part 2 New Zealand Horticulture Export Authority: inserted, on 16 July 1987, by [section 64(2)][68] of the New Zealand Horticulture Export Authority Act 1987 (1987 No 93).
-*   Schedule 1 Part 2 New Zealand Industrial Design Council: repealed, on 10 December 1988, by [section 12][68] of the Testing Laboratory Registration Amendment Act 1988 (1988 No 167).
+*   Schedule 1 Part 2 New Zealand Industrial Design Council: repealed, on 10 December 1988, by [section 12][69] of the Testing Laboratory Registration Amendment Act 1988 (1988 No 167).
 *   Schedule 1 Part 2 New Zealand Inventions Development Authority: repealed, on 14 December 1976, by section 11(9) of the Development Finance Corporation Amendment Act 1976 (1976 No 133).
 *   Schedule 1 Part 2 New Zealand Maori Arts and Crafts Institute: inserted, on 23 November 1967, by section 2(2) of the New Zealand Maori Arts and Crafts Institute Amendment Act 1967 (1967 No 104).
 *   Schedule 1 Part 2 New Zealand Milk Board: inserted, on 1 September 1968, by section 15 of the Milk Act 1967 (1967 No 53).
-*   Schedule 1 Part 2 New Zealand Planning Council: repealed, on 1 December 1991, by [section 7][69] of the New Zealand Planning Council Dissolution Act 1991 (1991 No 97).
+*   Schedule 1 Part 2 New Zealand Planning Council: repealed, on 1 December 1991, by [section 7][70] of the New Zealand Planning Council Dissolution Act 1991 (1991 No 97).
 *   Schedule 1 Part 2 New Zealand Pork Industry Board: inserted, on 1 January 1983, by section 43(3)(b) of the Pork Industry Board Act 1982 (1982 No 138).
 *   Schedule 1 Part 2 New Zealand Pork Industry Council: repealed, on 1 January 1983, by section 43(3)(a) of the Pork Industry Board Act 1982 (1982 No 138).
 *   Schedule 1 Part 2 New Zealand Potato Board: inserted, on 9 February 1978, by section 15 of the Potato Industry Act 1977 (1977 No 77).
-*   Schedule 1 Part 2 New Zealand Poultry Board: repealed, on 1 April 1989, by [section 4(2)][70] of the Poultry Board Act Repeal Act 1989 (1989 No 4).
+*   Schedule 1 Part 2 New Zealand Poultry Board: repealed, on 1 April 1989, by [section 4(2)][71] of the Poultry Board Act Repeal Act 1989 (1989 No 4).
 *   Schedule 1 Part 2 New Zealand Superannuation Board: repealed, on 6 August 1976, by section 11(3) of the Superannuation Schemes Act 1976 (1976 No 3).
 *   Schedule 1 Part 2 New Zealand Trades Certification Board: inserted, on 2 September 1966, by section 12(1) of the Trades Certification Act 1966 (1966 No 6).
-*   Schedule 1 Part 2 New Zealand Wheat Board: repealed, on 1 May 1987, by [section 14(3)][71] of the Wheat Board Amendment Act 1986 (1986 No 25).
+*   Schedule 1 Part 2 New Zealand Wheat Board: repealed, on 1 May 1987, by [section 14(3)][72] of the Wheat Board Amendment Act 1986 (1986 No 25).
 *   Schedule 1 Part 2 New Zealand Wool Testing Authority: repealed, on 1 January 1989, by section 20 of the Wool Testing Authority Dissolution Act 1988 (1988 No 166).
 *   Schedule 1 Part 2 North Shore Drainage Board: repealed, on 1 July 2003, by [section 262][12] of the Local Government Act 2002 (2002 No 84).
 *   Schedule 1 Part 2 Nursing Council of New Zealand: repealed, on 18 September 2004, by [section 175(4)][53] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).
-*   Schedule 1 Part 2 Plumbers, Gasfitters, and Drainlayers Board: inserted, on 1 April 1977, by [section 19(1)][72] of the Plumbers, Gasfitters, and Drainlayers Act 1976 (1976 No 69).
+*   Schedule 1 Part 2 Plumbers, Gasfitters, and Drainlayers Board: inserted, on 1 April 1977, by [section 19(1)][73] of the Plumbers, Gasfitters, and Drainlayers Act 1976 (1976 No 69).
-*   Schedule 1 Part 2 Plumbers, Gasfitters, and Drainlayers Board: amended, on 1 April 2010, by [section 185][73] of the Plumbers, Gasfitters, and Drainlayers Act 2006 (2006 No 74).
+*   Schedule 1 Part 2 Plumbers, Gasfitters, and Drainlayers Board: amended, on 1 April 2010, by [section 185][74] of the Plumbers, Gasfitters, and Drainlayers Act 2006 (2006 No 74).
 *   Schedule 1 Part 2 Pollution Advisory Council: repealed, on 27 November 1970, by section 3(3) of the Water Pollution Amendment Act 1970 (1970 No 111).
 *   Schedule 1 Part 2 Pork Industry Council: repealed, on 1 January 1983, by section 43(3)(a) of the Pork Industry Board Act 1982 (1982 No 138).
 *   Schedule 1 Part 2 Queen Elizabeth the Second Arts Council of New Zealand: repealed, on 1 July 1994, by [section 34(2)][45] of the Arts Council of New Zealand Toi Aotearoa Act 1994 (1994 No 19).
-*   Schedule 1 Part 2 Queen Elizabeth the Second National Trust: inserted, on 21 December 1977, by [section 15(2)][74] of the Queen Elizabeth the Second National Trust Act 1977 (1977 No 102).
+*   Schedule 1 Part 2 Queen Elizabeth the Second National Trust: inserted, on 21 December 1977, by [section 15(2)][75] of the Queen Elizabeth the Second National Trust Act 1977 (1977 No 102).
-*   Schedule 1 Part 2 Rotorua Maori Arts and Crafts Institute: repealed, on 23 November 1967, by [section 2(2)][75] of the New Zealand Maori Arts and Crafts Institute Amendment Act 1967 (1967 No 104).
+*   Schedule 1 Part 2 Rotorua Maori Arts and Crafts Institute: repealed, on 23 November 1967, by [section 2(2)][76] of the New Zealand Maori Arts and Crafts Institute Amendment Act 1967 (1967 No 104).
 *   Schedule 1 Part 2 Rural Electrical Reticulation Council: inserted, on 17 December 1968, by section 48(2) of the Electricity Act 1968 (1968 No 125).
-*   Schedule 1 Part 2 Rural Electrical Reticulation Council: amended, on 1 April 1993, by [section 173(2)][76] of the Electricity Act 1992 (1992 No 122).
+*   Schedule 1 Part 2 Rural Electrical Reticulation Council: amended, on 1 April 1993, by [section 173(2)][77] of the Electricity Act 1992 (1992 No 122).
 *   Schedule 1 Part 2 South Canterbury Wallaby Board: inserted, on 1 April 1972, by section 5(1) of the Agricultural Pests Destruction Amendment Act 1971 (1971 No 74).
 *   Schedule 1 Part 2 Sport and Recreation New Zealand: inserted, on 1 January 2003, by [section 62][57] of the Sport and Recreation New Zealand Act 2002 (2002 No 38).
-*   Schedule 1 Part 2 Standards Council: replaced, on 1 July 1988, by [section 30][77] of the Standards Act 1988 (1988 No 5).
+*   Schedule 1 Part 2 Standards Council: replaced, on 1 July 1988, by [section 30][78] of the Standards Act 1988 (1988 No 5).
-*   Schedule 1 Part 2 Testing Laboratory Registration Council: inserted, on 1 January 1973, by [section 28(1)][78] of the Testing Laboratory Registration Act 1972 (1972 No 36).
+*   Schedule 1 Part 2 Testing Laboratory Registration Council: inserted, on 1 January 1973, by [section 28(1)][79] of the Testing Laboratory Registration Act 1972 (1972 No 36).
-*   Schedule 1 Part 2 Trade Union Education Authority: repealed, on 4 December 1992, by [section 10][79] of the Union Representatives Education Leave Act Repeal Act 1992 (1992 No 102).
+*   Schedule 1 Part 2 Trade Union Education Authority: repealed, on 4 December 1992, by [section 10][80] of the Union Representatives Education Leave Act Repeal Act 1992 (1992 No 102).
-*   Schedule 1 Part 2 Trustees of the National Library: repealed, on 6 May 2003, by [section 47][80] of the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Act 2003 (2003 No 19).
+*   Schedule 1 Part 2 Trustees of the National Library: repealed, on 6 May 2003, by [section 47][81] of the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Act 2003 (2003 No 19).
 *   Schedule 1 Part 2 University Grants Committee: replaced, on 1 January 1962, by section 14(1) of the Universities Act 1961 (1961 No 54).
-*   Schedule 1 Part 2 University of Hawke's Bay Trust Board: repealed, on 25 August 1998, by [section 6(1)(b)][81] of the University of Hawke's Bay Trust Board Dissolution and Vesting Act 1998 (1998 No 2 (P)).
+*   Schedule 1 Part 2 University of Hawke's Bay Trust Board: repealed, on 25 August 1998, by [section 6(1)(b)][82] of the University of Hawke's Bay Trust Board Dissolution and Vesting Act 1998 (1998 No 2 (P)).
 *   Schedule 1 Part 2 Veterinary Council of New Zealand: inserted, on 1 January 1995, by section 75(4) of the Veterinarians Act 1994 (1994 No 107).
-*   Schedule 1 Part 2 Veterinary Council of New Zealand: amended, on 22 December 2005, by [section 105][82] of the Veterinarians Act 2005 (2005 No 126).
+*   Schedule 1 Part 2 Veterinary Council of New Zealand: amended, on 22 December 2005, by [section 105][83] of the Veterinarians Act 2005 (2005 No 126).
-*   Schedule 1 Part 2 Waikato Electricity Authority: repealed, on 26 October 1993, by [section 79(2)][83] of the Energy Companies Act 1992 (1992 No 56).
+*   Schedule 1 Part 2 Waikato Electricity Authority: repealed, on 26 October 1993, by [section 79(2)][84] of the Energy Companies Act 1992 (1992 No 56).
-*   Schedule 1 Part 2 Waikato Valley Authority: repealed, on 1 April 1988, by [section 42(2)(a)][84] of the Soil Conservation and Rivers Control Amendment Act 1988 (1988 No 48).
+*   Schedule 1 Part 2 Waikato Valley Authority: repealed, on 1 April 1988, by [section 42(2)(a)][85] of the Soil Conservation and Rivers Control Amendment Act 1988 (1988 No 48).
 *   Schedule 1 Part 2 Wairarapa Cadet Training Farm Trust Board: inserted, on 1 January 1970, by section 12(2) of the Taratahi Agricultural Training Centre (Wairarapa) Act 1969 (1969 No 138).
 *   Schedule 1 Part 2 Wairarapa Cadet Training Farm Trust Board: amended, on 22 October 1981, pursuant to section 2(3) of the Taratahi Agricultural Training Centre (Wairarapa) Amendment Act 1981 (1981 No 97).
 *   Schedule 1 Part 2 War Pensions Advisory Board: inserted, on 1 April 1989, by section 10(3) of the War Pensions Amendment Act 1988 (1988 No 148).